blinkorb/destiny-2-pattern-tracker/README.md

 - Install dependencies with `npm ci`
 - Run the dev server with `npm run dev`
 - To rebuild after changes run `npm run build` (ideally in another terminal window)

+### Run Linting, Type-checking, and Tests

+- To run all linting, type-checking, and tests run `npm test`
+- To format files run `npm run format`